open-voice-interoperability/docs-archived/technical-committee/technical-committee-meeting-notes.md

 ##### _In the chat, Dr. Larson asked when E-learning will be available.
 Ms. Coleman stated that her team is working with the instructional design team of the Linux Foundation, and has submitted to them an instructional design document from which they are constructing a course.
 Dr. Larson stated that he is most interested in the content of the course.
 Ms. Coleman stated that the content - which is in active development - will be based on the Ethical Guidelines Document, Privacy Paper and the Security White Paper._ #####

-*Ms. Coleman then ran through the action item(s) and schedule associated with the Trust Mark Initiative, delineated as follows:*
+*Ms. Coleman then ran through the action item(s) and schedule associated with the Self  Assessment Maturity Model Web-Based Tool, delineated as follows.
+Each org that completes the assessment will have their own logon credentials and OVON will not have access to their results - this is for their own consideration and benefit*
 * By 4/14/23:
   * Work on the requirements for the implementation of the interactive assessment.
 This will result in a Statement of Work to recruit a developer resource.
 * By 5/10/23